Basic Concepts in AimRT

 The “Protocol” Concept in AimRT

-AimRT officially supports two IDLs:
+AimRT currently officially supports two IDLs:

 • Protobuf